 “What does your diet look like on an average day?”

 “What types of exercise do you do and how often?”

 Identifying the pharmaceutical care issue

-At this stage of the consultation, you should revisit any concerns the patient may have had about their current medication regime.
-It’s also important to give the patient the opportunity to raise any additional concerns about their medication.
+At this stage of the consultation, you should revisit any concerns the patient may have about their current medication regime.
+It’s also important to provide the patient with the opportunity to raise any additional concerns about their medication.

 If you have identified your own concerns about the patient’s medication regimen, for example, if the medication is not being used correctly, you should raise them for discussion with the patient in this part of the consultation.
 The patient will be able to offer you their perspective and you can negotiate the best way to address these concerns.

 If a patient is unwilling to change the way they use a particular medication and you feel that they’re at high risk of significant harm then you can say something like “I’m going to have to stop that medication because…”

 “You mentioned you were concerned about …. is there anything else you’re concerned about?”